As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 owner looking at a dog's belly for brown spots

-This article was updated on March 1st, 2023
+This article was updated on December 7th, 2023

 brown spots on dog's skin due to aging

-Normal brown spots on dog’s skin due to aging
+Normal brown skin due to aging

-On the other hand, changes in your dog’s skin can be a little tricky to deal with.
+Changes in your dog’s skin can be tricky to deal with.
 This is why it’s so important to consult your veterinarian anytime anything new pops up.
 This is especially important with new lumps, bumps, and spots.
-If you notice a new brown spot on your dog that doesn’t seem to be bothering them, you may choose to watch and monitor for a few weeks to see if anything changes.
+Call your vet if you see any of the following:

-1. Natural Freckles
+1. Natural freckles

 If your pup has more than one color to their haircoat, their skin will also have more than one color.
-Lots of different colored spots, or dapples, means that the skin underneath can also be spotted.
+Lots of different colored spots, or dapples, mean that the skin underneath can also be spotted.
 This makes for natural dark spots that you may notice when you part the hair.

 colors on skin

-2. Sun Exposure
+2. Sun exposure

 If you notice new brown or black spots on your dog’s light skin, see your veterinarian.
 This is especially important if those spots are growing, changing shape, or if your dog is bothered by them.